 Never start a day not knowing exactly who you will be reaching out to.
-Easiest way to do this is by making the last things you do each day is build out out the next day’s prospecting list.
+The easiest way to do this is by making the last things you do each day is to build out out the next day’s prospecting list.

 3. Have a dedicated time marked on your calendar as to when you will make your first call.

 Block the time and keep it sacred.
 Do not allow other things to encroach on your prospecting time.